RevolutionTech/hummingbird/README.md

 ## Prerequisites

+To use Hummingbird, you may need to [enable monitor mode](http://wiki.wireshark.org/CaptureSetup/WLAN#Turning_on_monitor_mode) (sometimes called promiscuous mode) on the network interface being used by the server.
+This is so Hummingbird can read packets from other devices in order to detect when a new device is nearby.

-Hummingbird requires [MySQL](http://www.mysql.com/), which you can install on debian with:
+Additionally, Hummingbird requires [MySQL](http://www.mysql.com/), which you can install on debian with:

-`sudo apt-get install mysql-server mysql-client`
+`sudo apt-get -y install mysql-server mysql-client`

+`sudo apt-get -y install libmysqlclient-dev`

 Once you have installed mysql, you should create a database for Hummingbird and then store the user credentials to the database (`DATABASE_USER` and `DATABASE_PASSWORD`) in a file called `hummingbird/settings/settings_secret.py`.

 I recommend using a virtual environment for Hummingbird.
-If you don't have it already, you can install [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) globally with pip:
+If you don't have it already, you can install [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) and virtualenvwrapper globally with pip:

 `sudo pip install virtualenv`

+`sudo pip install virtualenvwrapper`

+[Update your .profile or .bashrc file](http://virtualenvwrapper.readthedocs.org/en/latest/install.html#shell-startup-file) to create new environment variables for virtualenvwrapper and then create and activate your virtual environment with:

+`mkvirtualenv hummingbird`

+`workon hummingbird`

+## Installation

-Then in your virtual environment, you will need to install [pygame](http://www.pygame.org/wiki/about), [django](https://www.djangoproject.com/), and [south](http://south.readthedocs.org/en/latest/installation.html):
+Then in your virtual environment, you will need to install [pygame](http://www.pygame.org/wiki/about), MySQL-python, [django](https://www.djangoproject.com/), [south](http://south.readthedocs.org/en/latest/installation.html), and django-audiofield:

+`sudo apt-get -y install libsox-fmt-mp3 libsox-fmt-all mpg321 dir2ogg libav-tools`

-`sudo apt-get install python-pygame`
+`sudo apt-get -y build-dep python-pygame`

+`yes y | pip install git+http://github.com/xamox/pygame`

+`pip install MySQL-python`

 `pip install django`

 `pip install south`

+`pip install django-audiofield`

 With everything installed, you will then have to create the database tables, which you can do with:

+`./manage.py syncdb`

 `./manage.py migrate`

-To use Hummingbird, you may need to [enable monitor mode](http://wiki.wireshark.org/CaptureSetup/WLAN#Turning_on_monitor_mode) (sometimes called promiscuous mode) on the network interface being used by the server.
-This is so Hummingbird can read packets from other devices in order to detect when a new device is nearby.

 ## Configuration